Mary T. Meagher

 Mary Terstegge Meagher Plant (born October 27, 1964) is an American former competition swimmer, Olympic champion, and world record-holder.
 In 1981 she bettered her own existing world records in the 100-meter butterfly (57.93) and 200-meter butterfly (2:05.96).
-These times would stand as the respective world records for 18 and 19 years, and are considered to be among the greatest sports performances ever.
+These times would stand as the respective world records for 18 and 19 years, respectively, and are considered to be among the greatest sports performances ever.

 Early life

 Meagher is the daughter of two-time Notre Dame basketball letterman James L. Meagher.
 She was a competitive athlete from an early age.
 At the 1979 Pan American Games in San Juan, Puerto Rico, she set her first world record—at the age of 14—in the 200-meter butterfly.
 "When she was a teenager, Mary showed no weaknesses," reflected Dennis Pursley, one of her early coaches.
 "Every athlete I've ever known had some form of weakness, be it in terms of motivation, technique or physical attributes, but Mary was the exception."
 She graduated from the Sacred Heart Academy high school in Louisville, Kentucky, alongside her sister, future U.S. Representative Anne Northup.